jacek-marchwicki/example-rx-and-kotlin-and-either/README.md

   .onErrorReturn { Either.left(ApiError as DefaultError) }
 ```

-* It requires type definition and casting
+* It requires type definition and casting.
-* It's very common in each api request
+* It's very common for API requests.
-* even if it's actually just a changing error to either it requires two operations
+* If it's actually just a changing error to either it requires two operations.

 So lets define useful extension function: